BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-1/solvency-II-files/Consolidated_GLs_CBs_ET_EN.pdf.md

 belong to the contract.

 Page 2/18

 -----

+![A concise summary of the image for retrieval:
-![This is the logo for the European Insurance and Occupational Pensions Authority (EIOPA).
-The logo features a blue emblem on the left, which is a stylized diamond shape containing a circle of stars, reminiscent of the European Union flag.
-To the right of the emblem is the acronym "EIOPA" in a modern, grey, stylized font.
-Below this, the full name of the authority is written in a smaller grey sans-serif font.
+The logo of EIOPA, the European Insurance and Occupational Pensions Authority.
+It features a blue emblem with a circle of stars, similar to the European Union flag, next to the acronym "EIOPA" in a stylized, grey font.
+The full name is written below the acronym.

-EIOPA
+Extracted text from the image: eIopa
 European Insurance and
 Occupational Pensions Authority](#)